-Why trade Saudi Aramco shares with IG after it lists?
+Why trade Saudi Aramco after its IPO with IG?

 Speculate on Saudi Aramco

 Take a position via CFD trading

 Buy or sell based on your prediction of Saudi Aramco’s share price movements